Third-Party Cookies Defined and the 4 Top Alternatives

 In 2019, Google unveiled the Privacy Sandbox, their initiative to meet rising consumer expectations for more privacy on the web.

-It leverages a tracking method called Federated Learning of Cohorts (FLoC).
+It leveraged a tracking method called Federated Learning of Cohorts (FLoC).
 Instead of using third-party cookies to collect information about users’ browsing history, it analyzes online activity within their Chrome browser.

 2. Universal ID